 on-island data center needs.”

-Sabey, through its history as a builder, has established long-term, strategic partnerships with the National Real Estate Advisors (NREA) and mutually beneficial relationships with the nation’s leading labor organizations in the electrical and communications sectors.
+Sabey, through its history as a builder, has established long-term, strategic partnerships with the National Real Estate Advisors, LLC and mutually beneficial relationships with the nation’s leading labor organizations in the electrical and communications sectors.

 Windstream Corp.
 (Nasdaq: WIN), a FORTUNE 500 and S&P 500 company, is a leading provider of advanced network communications, including cloud computing and managed services, to businesses nationwide.
 The company also offers broadband, phone and digital TV services to consumers primarily in rural areas.
 For more information, visit www.windstream.com.